Your troubles in the present may never shift if you don’t look at your past experiences. Here’s why.

 Looking at the past can feel scary

-And in my experience, clients often expect looking at their past to be harder than it turns out to be.
+While fear about looking at the past is normal, I hope you can take some comfort when I tell you that clients often find it easier than they thought it would be.
 They also tend to be surprised by how much it can help their lives, and to be glad they made the decision to go there.

 Kate Crawford is Head of Therapy Services at One Therapy London.